platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 Comment to this was that instead of bullet lists there should be hands-on. -->

 <!-- Rosero et al:
-RT is usually run manually, based on personal experience or randomly, in the best-case scenario.
+15 Years of Software Regression Testing Techniques — A Survey RT is usually run manually, based on personal experience or randomly, in the best-case scenario.
 Recently, test automation has become popular, especially with the advent of the agile movement [7, 8] where approaches such as eXtreme Program-